G L O B A L I N T E R N E T P O L I C Y I N I T I A T I V E

 E-commerce and the Internet in general give new significance to an old problem in international law: when does a citizen of one country or a corporation with its place of business in one country fall under the jurisdiction of the courts of another country?
 For example, can a trademark holder in France sue a company using the same trademark in Germany for infringement because the German company has established a Web site that is available to French consumers?
 And which law of trademark applies -- the German law or the French law?

 Jurisdiction issues are getting more and more attention as governments try to control online content and conduct originating beyond their borders.
-Examples include the French Yahoo! case, Saudi Arabia's blocking 200,000 Web sites, claims by Italian and German courts of authority over sites abroad, the Chinese claiming rights to all Chinese language domain names, the EU proposing to have non-EU firms collect taxes for digitally delivered goods that come into the EU, and the US's efforts on Internet gambling and prescription drugs.
+Examples include the French Yahoo! case, Saudi Arabia's blocking 200,000 Web sites, claims by Italian and German courts of authority over sites abroad, the Chinese claiming rights to all Chinese language domain names, the EU proposing to have non-EU firms collect taxes for digitally delivered goods that come into the EU, and the US's efforts on Internet gambling, whose services are delivered from outside the country) and prescription drugs.